IndigoWizard/QuakeEye/README.md

 ## App

-The app exist in two forms;
+This is the Streamlit app.
+The app exists in two forms;

 **Streamlit app:** The Strealit app, it lives in the `streamlit-app branch`, it is deployed on Streamlit Community Cloud and accessible at: <https://quakeeye.streamlit.app/>

-**Folium app:** A python script to render the Folium map as an HTML file that lives in the project's GitHub Page, built from `main branch`: <https://indigowizard.github.io/QuakeEye/map.html>
+**Folium app:** A python script to render the Folium map as an HTML file that lives in the project's GitHub Page, built from `folium-app branch`: <https://indigowizard.github.io/QuakeEye/>

 ## Description